-Also remember that string presentation of numbers, dates, and Boolean values depend on infobase regional settings.
-For example, Russian number presentation includes nonbreaking spaces as separators between character triplets.
+Also remember that string presentation of numbers, dates, and Boolean values depend on Infobase regional settings.
+For example, the Russian number presentation includes nonbreaking spaces as separators between character triplets.
 To get a string presentation in custom format, use the Format() function.
 For more information, see Formatting values.

 Next page: Using time periods and points in time